Applications are invited for the next annual STEPS Summer School on Pathways to Sustainability on 14-25 May 2018.

-The Summer School brings together highly-motivated doctoral and postdoctoral researchers, working in fields around development studies, science and technology studies, innovation and policy studies, and across agricultural, health, water or energy issues.
+The Summer School brings together highly-motivated doctoral and postdoctoral researchers, working in fields around development studies, science and technology studies, innovation and policy studies, and across agricultural, health, urban, water or energy issues.
 The aim is to explore theories, ideas, research methods and practical applications of STEPS thinking on pathways to sustainability.

 Free online course: Pathways to Sustainability